[A pdf version of this page with notes as footnotes rather than endnotes may be found here. It may not always be as up to date as the material below]

 5. As suggested in note 3 supra, another area where an understanding of these issues has important practical implications involves the interpretation of clinical outcomes with regard to identification of subgroup effects and, more important, estimating absolute risk reductions across a range of baseline rates based on an observed risk reduction as to one baseline rate.
 Thus, the most important treatment of the patterns described on this page may be found on the Subgroup Effects sub-page mentioned above.
 The Illogical Premises, Illogical Premises II, and Inevitability of Interaction sub-pages, which are related to the Subgroup Effects sub-page, address why is it not merely incorrect to regard the rate ratio as a measure of association, but illogical to do so as well.

 6. While most of the attention I have devoted to this subject in recent years has involved health or healthcare issues, the points discussed here have comparable significance in the law and the social sciences (as reflected in Section B infra.)
-Two matters recently in the news (as of the May 2, 2012 updating of this item) illustrate the importance of the issues in non-medical contexts as well as how poorly the issues are understand by the United States Government in matters involving law enforcement.
+Two matters recently in the news (as of the May 2, 2012 updating of this item) illustrate the importance of the issues in non-medical contexts as well as how poorly the issues are understood by the United States Government in matters involving law enforcement.
 First, in December 2011, the Department of Justice announced a $335 million settlement of a lending discrimination suit against Bank of America’s Countrywide Financial unit.
 That matter fits into a pattern whereby since 1994, out of concern about large relative (racial) differences in adverse lending outcomes, the government has been encouraging lenders to reduce the frequency of such outcomes.
 In March 2012 the Department of Education released data showing large relative (racial) differences in public school discipline rates.
 Most observers attributed the disparities to stringent discipline policies in effect in recent decades, as the Department of Education and Department of Justice had done previously when, in July 2011, they jointly created the Supportive School Discipline Initiative to encourage public schools to relax discipline standards.
 As should already be made clear from the discussion above, however, relaxing of lending criteria tends to increase, not reduce, relative differences in adverse lending outcomes and stringent discipline policies lead to smaller, not larger, relative differences in discipline rates.
 Thus, important federal law regulatory and law enforcement policies are based on an understanding of data that is the exact opposite of the reality.
 See the Lending Disparities and Discipline Disparities pages of this site and “Misunderstanding of Statistics Leads to Misguided Law Enforcement Policies” (Amstat News, Dec.
 2012).
 (Section A.6 infra discusses the misunderstandings of these issues by the government agencies involved with health policy.).

 7. This page provides important information regarding the forces underlying the patterns of differences in rates that we observe in reality and the scope of the misinterpretations of such differences due to the near universal failure to understand these forces.
 The crucial point, however, is simply that all standard measures of differences between outcome rates are problematic for appraising the size of differences between outcome rates or otherwise appraising the strength of an association and that the only theoretically sound measure of making such appraisals is the described on the Solutions sub-page of MHD and applied in the clinical setting on the Subgroups Effects sub-page to this page (and somewhat described in note 3 supra), or some refinement thereon.